TsukiGva2/nanoFORTH/README.md

 * Let's try analog, say read a value from analog pin 1, assuming you have one installed, or [try this Wokwi project](https://wokwi.com/projects/359920992049600513) again
 > 1 AIN ⏎<br>
 > ⇨ 258_ok
->> \> 258 is the value nanoFORTH read from photoresister, then place it on top of data stack
+>> \> 258 is the value nanoFORTH read from photo-resister, then place it on top of data stack
->> \> a photoresister or potentiometer returns value between 0 and 1023
+>> \> a photo-resister or potentiometer returns value between 0 and 1023

 * If we don't need the value 258, we can drop it from data stack to keep it clean
 > DRP ⏎<br>